LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

   There will be better performance if the sum of ``mtr_log_max_num`` and ``log_max_flow_per_mtr`` is less or equal to 20.

-  By default, the PMD will set this value to 8.
+  By default, the PMD will set this value to 0 when ASO is supported, and 8 when ASO is not supported.

 .. _mlx5_firmware_config: